 A bond may be considered 'unclaimed' if the bond refund is not paid out when a tenancy has ended.

-Most commonly, when a tenancy ends, a Refund of rental bond (Form 4) is completed by the tenants and the property manager/owner.
+Most commonly, when a tenancy ends, a refund is requested by the tenant or property manager/owner using the Bond Refund Web Service or the paper Refund of rental bond form (Form 4).
 The parties agree on how the bond will be refunded and the funds are paid by direct deposit into a nominated Australian bank account.

-Bonds can only be refunded to a current Australian bank account.
-Make sure you include these details on your form.
+Bonds can only be refunded to an existing Australian bank account.
+Make sure you include these details in your refund request.

-If you have previously rented and vacated a property, or managed one in Queensland, and believe you are owed a bond refund, call the RTA on 1300 366 311.
+If you have previously rented and vacated a property, or managed one in Queensland, and believe you are owed a bond refund, contact us.
 You must be able to provide sufficient details related to the tenancy before the RTA will re-issue a payment.

 Tenants should inform the RTA of their forwarding address and email when they move.
 The property manager/owner is not responsible for updating tenant’s details with the RTA.